The human body is fascinating, and many of us are keen to learn everything we can about the unseen processes that take place inside us.

 Your liquid intake is the most obvious cause of infrequent or frequent urination.
 The average peeing frequency is every four or so hours, with a “normal” water intake.

-We’re advised to drink six to eight cups of water, or about two liters, per day.
-An excess water intake of more than eight cups will cause you to pee more frequently than your peers.
+Weโre advised to drink eight to twelve cups of water, or about two liters, per day.
+Increased water intake of more than eight cups will cause you to pee more frequently than your peers.

 The more water you drink, the more your body contains.
 That’s why you probably notice that, after your first pee of the day, you don’t need to pee for several hours because you haven’t been drinking throughout the night.